Written by Tenley Haraldson. Reviewed by Sean Busch.

 4. How to Make White Clothes Whiter with Baking Soda

 Baking soda factors into most natural cleaning tips – and for good reason!
-This gentle substance can be used to safely clear your drain, eliminate odors from the fridge, and even amplify the whitening effects of your laundry cycle.
+This gentle substance can be used to safely eliminate hard water stains, zap fridge odors, and even brighten white clothes.

 To wash white clothes with baking soda, start your washing machine, pour ½ cup of baking soda into the water until it dissolves, then run the cycle as normal.
 For a larger load of laundry, we recommend using a full cup of baking soda.